kibook/s1kd-tools/tools/s1kd-ref/README.md

 -$, --issue &lt;issue&gt;
 Output XML for the specified issue of S1000D.

+-c, --content
+When using the -T option, only transform textual references found in the content section of CSDB objects.

 -d, --include-date
 Include the issue date in the reference (target must be a file)